uc-steffenr/UXO_CV/README.md

 The dataset is made with the proper distribution of training, testing, and validation data, a `yaml` file is made so that YOLO can use it for training.

+For access to images used for training, validation, and testing, see [here](https://mailuc-my.sharepoint.com/:f:/r/personal/steffenr_mail_uc_edu/Documents/UAV%20Design/UXO%20%F0%9F%92%A3?csf=1&web=1&e=f7bM14).

 ## Training

 The training step is simple.
 All it does it invoke YOLO from `ultralytics`, define a